← Back to Insights

 Most service businesses know they should be collecting more reviews.
 They ask when they remember, follow up when they have time, and hope for the best.
 The result: a trickle of reviews instead of a steady stream.

-The businesses collecting reviews consistently aren't just looking better online.
-They're getting recommended more often, converting at higher rates, and compounding their lead flow every month.
+The businesses collecting reviews consistently are not just looking better online.
+They are getting recommended more often, converting at higher rates, and compounding their lead flow every month.

-This guide covers the mechanics of asking for reviews effectively and how to build
+This guide covers the mechanics of asking for reviews effectively — and how to build a system that runs without you.

 Why Reviews Are Now a Lead Generation Asset

 A five-star rating used to mean one thing: a prospective customer felt a little more confident clicking your website.
-That's no longer the full picture.
+That is no longer the full picture.

 AI search has changed what reviews actually do for your business.
-When someone asks ChatGPT "who's the best HVAC company in [city]" or Perplexity "top-rated physical therapists near me," those platforms don't just guess.
+When someone asks ChatGPT "who's the best HVAC company in \[city]?" or Perplexity "top-rated physical therapists near me," those platforms do not just guess.
 They pull from structured data, review volume, review recency, and sentiment patterns to decide who gets named.

 Reviews are now a ranking signal for AI recommendations, not just a trust signal for humans.

 The compounding effect is real.
 Every review you collect today makes your next AI recommendation slightly more likely.
-Every month you don't collect reviews, a competitor does, and that gap widens.
+Every month you do not collect reviews, a competitor does — and that gap widens.

-Bottom line: If you're not consistently capturing reviews, you're not just losing social proof.
-You're losing AI visibility and the leads that come
+If you are not consistently capturing reviews, you are not just losing social proof.
+You are losing AI visibility and the leads that come with it.

 The Right Time to Ask (Most Businesses Get This Wrong)

 Timing is the single biggest variable in review conversion.
-Ask too early and the customer hasn't fully experienced your service.
+Ask too early and the customer has not fully experienced your service.
 Ask too late and the emotional high has faded.
 Most businesses either ask at the wrong moment or not at all.

 The best time to ask for a review is within 24 hours of a completed job or positive interaction.
-This is when the customer's experience is fresh, their satisfaction is highest, and they're most likely to act on a request.
+This is when the customer's experience is fresh, their satisfaction is highest, and they are most likely to act on a request.

 For appointment-based businesses, this means:

 The window is short.
-A review request sent 48+ hours after service sees significantly lower response rates than one sent within the same day.
-Build
+A review request sent 48 hours or more after service sees significantly lower response rates than one sent the same day.
+Build the ask into the job completion process — not into someone's memory.

 How to Ask: Channels, Scripts, and What Actually Works